Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Introduction

 The paper is organized as follows.
 In Section \ref{pre} we introduce Higgs bundles, the associated moduli spaces as well as its hyper-K\"ahler structure for compact Riemann surfaces.
-Their complex geometric properties are encoded in the Deligne-Hitchin moduli space, see \cite{Si}, and we introduce twistor lines as special real holomorphic sections induced by self-duality solutions.
-Furthermore, we identify the twisted holomorphic symplectic structure on the Deligne-Hitchin moduli space with (a version of) Goldmann's symplectic structure.
-Thereafter, we give the ansatz in terms of Fuchsian systems for constructing real holomorphic sections through the implicit function theorem and loop group methods in Section \ref{Ansatz}.
-In Section \ref{IFT} we conduct the actual implicit function theorem argument to obtain real holomorphic sections of the Deligne-Hitchin moduli space using.
-Since $\mathcal M_{Higgs}$ is (away from $\mathcal O(-1)\oplus\mathcal O(1)$) given by the blow-up of $\C^2/\Z_2$ (with coordinates $(u,v)$) at the origin, we first consider the regular case in Theorem \ref{thm:IFT} and then when $(u, v) \rightarrow (0,0)$ in Theorem \ref{blowuplimit}.
-It turns out that in the appropriate $(u, v) \rightarrow (0,0)$ limit the Higgs field vanishes and the corresponding sections are flat unitary connections yielding twistor lines.
-Due to the fact that twistor lines form a connected component of the space of real holomorphic sections, all constructed sections must be twistor lines.
+Their complex geometric properties are encoded in the Deligne-Hitchin moduli space, see \cite{Si}, and we discuss twistor lines as special real holomorphic sections induced by self-duality solutions.
+Furthermore, we identify the twisted holomorphic symplectic structure on the Deligne-Hitchin moduli space with (a version of) Goldman's symplectic structure.
+We extend this discussion to the case of punctured surfaces and strongly parabolic Higgs pairs in Section \ref{sec:paradh}, and explain the relationship between the compact and punctured case for rational weights.
+Thereafter, we give the ansatz in terms of Fuchsian systems for constructing real holomorphic sections through an implicit function theorem argument and loop group methods in Section \ref{Ansatz} and prove Theorem \ref{construction} in Section \ref{IFT}.
+To find appropriate coordinates, we first consider the 4-fold covering of the Higgs bundles moduli space $\mathcal M_{Higgs}$ and we rescale it by by the factor $\frac{1}{t}$.
+The limit space at $t=0$ is then given by the blow-up of $\C^2/\Z_2$ (with coordinates $(u,v)$) at the origin.
+To perform the implicit theorem argument, we thus first consider the regular case in Theorem \ref{thm:IFT} and then when $(u, v) \rightarrow (0,0)$ in Theorem \ref{blowuplimit}.
+It turns out that in the appropriate $(u, v) \rightarrow (0,0)$ limit the Higgs field vanishes, and the corresponding sections $s^+_0$ are flat unitary connections, which are twistor lines.
+Due to the fact that twistor lines form a connected component of the space of real holomorphic sections, all constructed sections must be twistor lines as well.
 Interestingly, we find a Lax pair type equation describing the deformation given by the implicit function theorem.
-In Section \ref{NAHCt=0}, we compute the limit non-abelian Hodge correspondence at $t=0$, and identify the rescaled limit hyper-K\"ahler metric.
+In Section \ref{NAHCt=0}, we compute the limit non-abelian Hodge correspondence at $t=0$, and identify the rescaled limit hyper-K\"ahler metric to be Eguchi-Hanson.
+One advantage of our construction is that we can compute Taylor expansion of all geometric quantities.
+As an example, we compute first order derivatives of the parameters in Section \ref{firstderivative} and put them together to obtain the first order expansion of the non-abelian Hodge correspondence, the twisted holomorphic symplectic structure and the hyper-K\"ahler metric.
+In the last Section \ref{hod} we analyse the structure of the higher order derivatives of the twistor sections with respect to $t$.
+As in \cite{HHT3} for minimal surfaces in the 3-sphere, the $n$-th order derivatives of the parameters are polynomial in $\lambda$ of order $(n+1)$.
+Since the twisted holomorphic symplectic form is a Laurent polynomial of degree one in $\lambda$, evaluating it on meromorphic 1-forms which represent tangent vectors to $\mathcal M(t)$ yields infinitely many cancelations for higher order terms in $\lambda$ leading to identities for some iterated integrals, called {\em $\Omega$-values}, which can be expressed in terms of multiple polylogarithms.
+In Section \ref{nOid} we give some identities of depth three $\Omega$-values obtained from this idea which are non-trivial in the sense that they cannot be derived from the shuffle and stuffle relations alone.